-Males of the Apistogramma cacatuoides are slightly bigger then the females and the colouring is also more vivid with the males then with females.
-The dorsal and caudal fins have attractive orange colouring.
+Males of the Apistogramma cacatuoides are slightly bigger than the females and the coloring is also more vivid with the males than with females.
+The dorsal and caudal fins have attractive orange coloring.
 Females have a brown/greyish tone that changes when they want to mate.
-Colours in females will then change to yellow and black.
+Colors in females will then change to yellow and black.

-The eggs of the Apistogramma cacatuoides are deposited in a burrow or a crevice.
-This does not need to be large hole, as long as the female fits in it can be used.
-A half coconut or a little flowerpot turned upside down is already sufficient.
-The eggs are set against the ceiling of the burrow and will hatch after 3 to 4 days.
-The female will keep the fry close to here when swimming in the tank while the male will keep any other fish at bay.
-To keep a certain number of fry alive it is better to keep the couple separate until the fry hatch, afterwards removing the male.
-If there aren’t any other fish to chase he will tend to chase the female and the fry.
+The eggs of the Apistogramma cacatuoides are preferably deposited in a cave.
+These don’t have to be big, as long as the female just fits in them.
+Half a coconut or a stone flower pot upside down is enough.
+The eggs are deposited on the ceiling of the cave and hatch after 3 to 4 days.
+The female will guide the fry through the tank for the next week while the male keeps the other fish away.
+If you want to keep young fish, it is better to separate the breeding pair as soon as the young have hatched or remove the male.
+In the absence of other fish to chase away, he will target the female and fry.

 John de Lange – Bert van Rooij – Jelle Touwen